Alexa Tarantino

-Alexa Tarantino is an American jazz saxophonist, woodwind doubler, composer and educator.
+Alexa Tarantino is an American jazz saxophonist, woodwind doubler, composer, and educator.

 Early life and education

-Alexa Tarantino was born in West Hartford, Connecticut, United States.

-She obtained a bachelor's degree in Jazz Saxophone Performance and Music Education along with a Certificate in Arts Leadership from the Eastman School of Music in Rochester, New York.
+Alexa Tarantino obtained a bachelor's degree in Jazz Saxophone Performance and Music Education along with a Certificate in Arts Leadership from the Eastman School of Music in Rochester, New York.
 She received her master's degree in Jazz Studies from The Juilliard School.

+Personal life

+Tarantino is married to pianist, arranger, and composer Steven Feifke.
+She is currently pregnant, expecting her first child with Feifke.

 Musical career

-She has played with Sherrie Maricle and the DIVA Jazz Orchestra, the Jazz at Lincoln Center Orchestra, Darcy James Argue's Secret Society, Wynton Marsalis, Arturo O’Farrill and the Afro Latin Jazz Orchestra, and Cécile McLorin Salvant.
+She has performed with Sherrie Maricle and the DIVA Jazz Orchestra, the Jazz at Lincoln Center Orchestra, Darcy James Argue's Secret Society, Wynton Marsalis, Arturo O'Farrill and the Afro Latin Jazz Orchestra, and Cécile McLorin Salvant, among others.

-Tarantino's most recent album, Firefly, was released on Posi-Tone Records in 2021 and reached No. 7 on the Jazz Week Charts.
+Tarantino's most recent album, Firefly, was released on Posi-Tone Records in 2021 and reached No. 7 on the JazzWeek Charts.
 Her second album as leader, Clarity, was also released by Posi-Tone.
 On it, she plays alto and soprano saxophones, flute, and alto flute.
 Tarantino's debut album as leader, Winds of Change, was released by Posi-Tone Records in 2019, and reached No. 15 on the JazzWeek charts and No. 79 on the 2019 JazzWeek Top 100.
 The personnel on this album included Ulysses Owens Jr. (drums), Christian Sands (piano), Joe Martin (bass), and Nick Finzer (trombone).

-Tarantino was nominated as a "Rising Star- Alto Saxophone" by Downbeat Magazine's Critics' Poll in 2021 and 2020 and JazzTimes Critics' Poll named her one of the "Top 5 Alto Saxophonists of 2019".
+Tarantino was nominated for "Rising Star – Alto Saxophone" by Downbeat Magazine's Critics' Poll in 2021 and 2020, while JazzTimes Critics' Poll named her one of the "Top 5 Alto Saxophonists of 2019".
 She has also worked extensively with pianist Steven Feifke.
 In 2021, Tarantino was a recipient of the Jazz Coalition Fund.